superbluenova/Hang.city-web/README.md

 ![Image](https://hang.city/image.png) -->

-## Welcome to Hang.City - a summer project for friends and family to hang out
+## Welcome to Hang.city - a summer project for friends and family to hang out

+Hang.city is a place where you and your friends can hang out and have fun.
+You can do as little as just talking to your friends, or you can play around in the hang.city world.
 <!-- You can use the [editor on GitHub](https://github.com/superbluenova/hang-city-web/edit/main/README.md) to maintain and preview the content for your website in Markdown files. -->

 <!-- Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.